I’ve been doing affiliate marketing on the side for 5 or 6 years now.

 There’s one dead-obvious reason why.

-It has nothing to do with “being special,” “being chosen by god,” “being an indigo child” or “you must be a Scorpio and start when Mercury is retrograding into Uranus and all your friends chakras are aligned.”
+It has nothing to do with “being special,” “having the power of Jesus or God on your side,” “being an indigo child” or “you must be a Scorpio and start when Mercury is retrograding into Uranus and all your friends chakras are aligned.”
 I have no idea what that last part means, by the way.

 It goes back to you and I.

 It’s the same reason why you haven’t been back in the gym.
 Same reason why I’m not running at 6:45AM anymore.
 Because no-one sticks with it, that’s why.
 Out of all my friends that tried it, none sticked through.
 Some are busy.
 Some realize they have other interests.
 And some, I just don’t know.